calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 It is generally more granular and includes more edge cases than the Koppen system.

-This system also has the advantage of including more exotic climates which might be useful in the future as humans continue to warm the earth with fossil fuels.
+This system also has the advantage of including more extreme climates which might be useful in the future as humans continue to warm the earth with fossil fuels.

-One of these exotic summer zones, wasteland, already exists in the sahara and in a sliver of the American southwest.
+One of these extreme summer zones, wasteland, already exists in the sahara and in a sliver of the American southwest.

 We expect to see many more areas to fall under this climate in the future as global warming continues.

-This system, being more granular in many ways than the Koppen, better illustrates the differences between each of the new exotic climates we will see in the future.
+This system, being more granular in many ways than the Koppen, better illustrates the differences between each of the new extreme climates we will see in the future.

 This could even have importance in determining habitability in extreme (in other words, realistic) warming scenarios.